ColorSense: A Study on Color Vision in Machine Visual Recognition: Benchmarking for Color Vision

 \subsection{Labeling Process}

-\begin{enumerate} \item We label the color that has the most coverage of object.
-In Fig.~\ref{fig:labeling}(a), the ship is almost red everywhere so we label it as ``red''. \item When two or three colors have similar coverage, we make a judgment call on the color that has more coverage.
-We label the example in Fig.~\ref{fig:labeling}(b) as ``brown''. \item When multiple colors appear on the object and none is significantly larger than the rest, or when the perceived color does not belong to our categories, we put it in the ``others'' category (Fig.~\ref{fig:labeling}(c)). \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item We label the perceived color that has the most coverage on an object.
+For example, in Fig.~\ref{fig:coco_examples} (c-\textit{top}), the car is almost red everywhere so we label foreground as ``red.'' \item When two or three colors have significant coverage, we choose the color that has more coverage.
+We label the example in Fig.~\ref{fig:coco_examples} (c-\textit{mid}) as ``brown'', though the black track is also significant. \item When the perceived color does not belong to our categories, or when multiple colors appear on the object and none is larger than the rest, we put it in the ``others'' category (Fig.~\ref{fig:coco_examples} (c-\textit{bottom})). \end{enumerate}